aaron5670/aCMS/readme.rst

 aCMS created by CodeIgniter 3
 ###################

-content management system with a powerfull front-end form and template builder.
+A Content Management System with a powerful front-end form, wizard & template builder.

 *********
 Features
 *********

-follows soon!
+Follows soon!